bluz71/vim-nightfly-colors/README.md

 The `g:nightflyTerminalColors` option specifies whether to use the nightfly color palette in `:terminal` windows when `termguicolors` is set.
 By default this option is **enabled**.
-If you prefer not to use the nightfly color palette for the first 16 terminal colors then add the following to your _vimrc_:
+If you prefer not to use the nightfly color palette for the first 16 terminal colors then add the following to your initialization
+file:

 ```viml
 let g:nightflyTerminalColors = 0